 Airlines such as American Airlines, EasyJet and Neos will launch new routes to and from Italy during the European summer, starting in June 2025.

-American Airlines begins daily flights between Miami and Roma, and between Dallas-Fort Worth and Venice.
-Times follow the local time zones of the countries of origin and destination.
+American Airlines will begin daily flights between Miami and Rome, and between Dallas-Fort Worth and Venice on June 5th.
+Schedules follow the local time zones of the countries of origin and destination.

 Italy's Neos will operate direct flights between New York (JFK) and Bari in Puglia between June 3 and October 15.
 Departures will take place on Tuesdays from New York and on Wednesdays from Bari.